 Gust’s expression had hardened into stone.
 It was the face that had won him worldwide glory and riches.
 It had taken careful preparation and lifelong practice, I’m sure, but it worked.
 I couldn’t read anything in his body language, and looking at Ryan, I was starting to worry that my brother couldn’t, either.

 For the first time, I really started considering that Ryan was going to lose this.
 Suddenly I wished I had sunk deeper into the ground.
 I was too close to the scene here; the cameras could swerve around and catch my expression easily.
 Yet I couldn’t bring myself to move from my present position.
 Every muscle in my body strained to keep myself in place.
-I reached out and plucked a glass of wine from a nearby tray, swirling it in the glass.
+I glanced down at the wine in my hand and swirled it in the glass.
 It still smelled amazing, damn it.

 I don’t know why I was so nervous.
 The only thing really at stake here was Ryan’s pride.
-Don’t get me wrong, he’s a prideful ass through and through, but it’s a strange sort, one that puts itself above verbal boasting and status symbols, that showed itself most in the quieter moments, with the smallest audiences.
-After everything else he’s given up, for me and everyone else, he deserves to keep it.
+Don’t get me wrong, he’s an arrogant ass through and through, but it’s a strange and special sort of arrogance.
+One that puts itself above verbal boasting and status symbols, that unveils itself in the quieter moments with smaller audiences than most.
+After everything else he’s given up in his life, for me and everyone else, I think he deserves to keep it.

 Staling spoke up this time, as if Gust was worried that the act of opening his mouth would give something away.
 “Is that really relevant to the test at hand?”